hydrxd/es_lab/README.md

   }
 }

-Algorithm:
-Initialize Serial communication and configure input/output pins.
-Create a binary semaphore for mutual exclusion on Serial printing.
-Create two tasks:
-Task 1: Read digital push button state.
-Task 2: Read analog sensor value.
-In each task, take the semaphore before printing to Serial.
-Print the respective value.
-Release the semaphore.
-Delay task for a specific interval and repeat indefinitely.

-Explanation:
- Two FreeRTOS tasks run concurrently — each prints data safely to the Serial Monitor using a mutex semaphore.

 🔹 Q2.
 Inter-Task Communication Using Global Variable (Touch Sensor)
 Question:
 Demonstrate the Inter task communication using the concept of global variable.